MatthewReed303/SimpleFOC-Utilities/README.md

-Simple FOC Utilities
+## Simple FOC Utilities

-CAN Bus
+CAN Bus (currently F4 only)

 G-Code/Trajectory Planner

 Motor Protections

+See readme in library folders for how to use